jaymzh/sugarjar/README.md

 Jump to what you're most interested in:

+> [!NOTE]
+> There is a new 'modernizeconfig' option to automatically convert your
+> config for the significant changes in 4.x.

 * [Common Use-cases](#common-use-cases)
    * [Auto Cleanup Squash-merged branches](#auto-cleanup-squash-merged-branches)
    * [Smarter clones and remotes](#smarter-clones-and-remotes)